 Written by Valerie Sizelove.
 Reviewed by Sean Busch.

-Frequent Care Is Easy Care
+Remember: Frequent Care Is Easy Care

 A great cleaning method is the only way to protect and sanitize spaces in your home, and that involves regularity.
-Sean states, “Your countertops are easier to clean if you do it every day versus weekly.
-And when you have the right products, they make the task go quicker.”
+Your countertops will be easier to clean if you do it every day versus weekly.

 Gather the Right Cleaning Supplies

-High-Quality Microfiber Towels
+2. High-Quality Microfiber Towels

 Get the best tips from the cleaning obsessed.